thomasrebele/yakm/README.md

 * Left click does not work in some programs (e.g., XFCE panel)
 * Drag and drop does not work in some programs (e.g., Zotero)
 * Key bindings are not updated when user executes a setxkbmap command
-* YAKM does not recieve 'xdotool key Left' in grid mode
+* YAKM does not react to 'xdotool key Left' in grid mode
 * Some commands of keynav are not yet implemented (e.g., grid-nav off/toggle, record, sh, cut-\*, ...)
-* The drawing module could be improved.
-Currently it uses the external command `xrefresh` to remove previously drawn lines.
-This causes a noticable flickering.